 In the case of a team, all team members must be enrolled as either part-time or full-time students.
 Students must have been enrolled at least part-time between June 2021 and June 2022.

 Non-U.S. citizens are eligible, as long as they are enrolled in a U.S. college or university and can meet the student eligibility status.

 Entries are ineligible if (1) the invention has already been patented or disclosed by another party/inventor, or (2) you have been issued a patent for the invention more than one year prior to the date of submission to the competition.

 For questions about eligibility requirements, please contact us at [email protected].

 Follow our tips for a compelling entry

 It’s essential to articulate as clearly as possible what your invention is and why it is an invention.
 The Judges are interested in learning exactly what you are contributing to the ideas and technology in your field.
 Also, keep in mind spelling and grammatical errors will affect how your entry is judged.

 To achieve the best score possible, cover all requested information but avoid jargon and unnecessary materials that could detract from your entry.
 The more concise you are, the better.

-It’s up to you to convince the judges that your entry is the best among the many outstanding inventions they will see.
-Remember, while our judges are experienced researchers, they may not be familiar with your unique project or specialty.
+It’s up to you to convince the Judges that your entry is the best among the many outstanding inventions they will see.
+Remember, while our Judges are experienced researchers, they might not be familiar with your unique project or specialty.
 Be sure to describe your work in a clear and positive manner.
-As an example, keep your work along the lines of what you’ve seen published in Scientific American or Nature.
+As an example, keep your work along the lines of what you’ve seen published in Scientific American.